Beta-Sorted Portfolios: Second step: beta sorts

-Theorem \ref{averaget} introduces the key properties of the grand mean estimator.
-Importantly, the theorem shows the leading term is comprised of two elements: the first term would appear in any generic nonparametric problem whereas the second term is specific to the asset pricing setup.
-Importantly, the second term is of the order $\CO_\P(T^{-1/2})$ representing the summation of the product of the conditional beta and the deviation of the factor from its conditional mean, $(f_t - \E\left[f_t|\mathcal{F}_{t-1}\right] )$.
-Thus, despite an effective sample size of $nT$ in concert with a nonparametric procedure with tuning parameter $J$, the grand mean estimator, for some values of $\beta$, achieves only a $\sqrt{T}$ rate of convergence.
-That said, for values of $\beta$ near zero, the second term becomes degenerate and the first term dominates leading to a faster rate of convergence, namely, $\CO_\P(\sqrt{J/nT} )$.
+Lemma \ref{averaget} introduces some key properties of the grand mean estimator, $\widehat{\mu}(\beta)$.
+First, under our assumptions, we may ignore the generated errors of the first-stage estimation of the $\beta_{it}$ when analyzing the second stage portfolio sorting estimator.
+Second, the theorem shows that when estimating the SACER the leading term is comprised of two elements: the first term, {equation \eqref{eq:lin1}}, would appear in any generic nonparametric problem whereas the second term, equation \eqref{eq:lin2}, is specific to the asset pricing setup.
+Importantly, the second term is of the order $O_\P(T^{-1/2})$ representing the summation of the product of the conditional beta and the deviation of the factor from its conditional mean, $(f_t - \E[f_t|\mathcal{G}_{t-1}] )$.
+Thus, despite an approximate sample size of $nT$ in concert with a nonparametric procedure with tuning parameter $J$, the grand mean estimator, for all values of $\beta$ except zero, achieves only a $\sqrt{T}$ rate of convergence.
+That said, for $\beta$ evaluated at zero, there is a discontinuity and the second term becomes degenerate and the first term dominates leading to a faster rate of convergence, namely, $O_\P\big(\sqrt{\frac{J}{nT} + \frac{1}{TJ^2}} \big)$.\footnote{To see that this rate of convergence is faster, note that $J/n \to 0 $ is required to ensure that the probability of an empty portfolio is vanishing asymptotically.} This is reflected in the remainder term, $\mathscr{R}(\beta)$, in Lemma \ref{averaget}.
+Finally, we see that the bias of the estimator at time $t$, $\mathscr{B}_t(\beta)$, and also for the grand mean, $\mathscr{B}(\beta)$, are of the order $O_\P(J^{-1})$.
+In words, the sample average across time does not alter the order of the bias since $\widehat{\mu}(\beta)$ is a sample average of nonparametric estimates taken one cross-section at a time.

-\begin{remark} An alternative approach that could be considered is to center the estimator, $T^{-1} \sum_{t=1}^T \widehat{\mu}_t(\beta)$ at $T^{-1} \sum_{t=1}^T {M}_t(\beta)$, rather than $T^{-1} \sum_{t=1}^T {\mu}_t(\beta)$.
-This would have the advantage of producing a uniform rate of convergence of the estimator as the second term in equation (\ref{M_decomp}) is removed from the asymptotic distribution.
-This is analogous to centering the estimator at the ex-post risk premia (see, e.g., \cite{RRZ2020}) and can be thought of as centering at average realized \emph{systematic} returns.
-However, inference on this object appears to be of less interest, in general, and so we do not pursue this approach further. \end{remark}
+\begin{remark} As discussed above, for fixed $t$ we can only consistently estimate $M_t(\beta)$ not $\mu_t(\beta)$.
+However, we can affect the asymptotic properties by focusing on specific features of the unknown function, $\mu_t(\beta)$.
+By taking a discrete second derivative we can simplify the asymptotic properties since